 Dad expressed his love for me in many ways, most of them nonverbal.
-By demonstration and example, he taught me how to think, solve problems, use my hands – “the thumb is an amazing tool,” he said – and how to work with men.
-He taught me which end of the iron is hot, meaning which end of the soldering iron, but also “what’s what.”
+By demonstration and example he taught me how to think, use my hands – “the thumb is an amazing tool,” he said – solve problems, and with two words, how to work with men.
+Dad taught me which end of the iron is hot, meaning which end of the soldering iron, but also “what’s what.”
+He taught me the skills of being a home handyman.
 He showed me how to make my wife feel safe.

-Dad supported me in the risks I took, let me climb out on thin limbs when Mom was adamantly opposed, and quietly rooted for me, as his dad had for him.
+Dad supported me in the risks I took, let me climb out on thin limbs when Mom was opposed, and quietly rooted for me, as his father had for him.
 In his mentoring and the freedoms he gave me was his love.

 It wasn’t until late in his life that he started saying, “I love you” to me, something I had long known.
 They were the last words we exchanged, with a hug, before his death in a horrific car crash a few weeks later.

 It made his passing less difficult to navigate: everything that needed to be said, had been.
 Thank you, Dad, for your love and support.
 I miss you, bud.

 I’ve heard some guys say regretfully, “My father never said he loved me.”
 But when I ask them if they felt Dad’s love through his mentoring, they say yes.
 It is an acceptance some men must reach, that their father’s love was shown, not uttered.
 And it is an acceptance that some women may wish to reach, that their husbands and boyfriends don’t always say,

 “I love you.”

-But we do try to show it in silent ways.
+We try to show it in silent ways.